This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

 The dough function program is similar to the bread function, except that there is no baking mode operation.
 When the program is finished, it will beep 5 times as a warning.
 When the machine beeps, indicating the program is finished, remove the dough from the bread pan.

-This function can be used to bake and/or brown bread or cakes, to bake the bread again if you think it has not been baked enough or in case of power outage or other dough that you may have prepared without using the previous settings, it is essentially where you mix the ingredients by hand prior to putting them in the bread pan.
+This function can be used to bake and/or brown bread or cakes, to bake the bread again if you think it has not been baked enough or in case of power outage or other dough that you may have prepared without using the previous settings, it is essentially where you mix the ingredients by hand before putting them in the bread pan.

 You can then manually set the program for your desired length of time.
 Please refer to the relative recipe.